 Usually critical stun ends when you reach the limit of 28 damage and your opponent is knocked back, however, you can exceed this limit with critical bursts which when landed before the limit is reached sends your opponent into another stun, which allows you to dish out even more damage.
 Strikes also have the ability to send your opponent flying, which allows you to deal damage to them while they are still airborne so be sure to know which of your strikes are launchers.

-Dead or Alive 5 Basic Moves – Throws
+Basic Moves – Throws

 Throws are really useful because they cannot be blocked, sidestepped and they also counter hold; the only drawback, however, is that they are easily countered by strikes.

 What makes throws incredibly effective is the fact that they are quicker than even the fastest strikes.
 This means that throws cannot be blocked, and they are incredibly fast and this is their role in the game, guaranteed damage and usually a knockdown resulting in your Okizeme.

 However, you can escape them by Tapping T (Throw) the moment you’re grabbed. before the throw animation is completed.